Transport information geometry I: Riemannian calculus on probability simplex: Riemannian calculus on density manifold

-As is known in the Fr{\'e}chet manifold, all geometric formulas in density manifold, including gradient, Hessian, geodesic are equivalent between primal and dual coordinates.
-We next illustrate this equivalence by the geodesic and Hessian operators. \begin{proposition}[Geodesic] Denote The geodesic equation \eqref{geo} is equivalent to the following two equations.
+Following the Fr{\'e}chet manifold, all geometric formulas in density manifold, such as gradient, Hessian, geodesic, etc, derived in this paper does not depend on the coordinates system, so they are equivalent to the ones derived by Otto calculus.
+We next illustrate this equivalence by some formulas. \begin{proposition}[Geodesic by cotangent vectors] Denote Then the geodesic equation \eqref{geo} is equivalent to the following two equations.
 One is the compressible Euler equation